-- 1. Financial Running a business involves being able to keep financial records both for your own benefit so you can measure your performance and make decisions about how much money you can take out of the business and how much you need to invest but also to be able to account for any profits to the Inland Revenue.
-You will need to manage your cash flow; pay suppliers and make sure that you get paid from your customers.
+- 1. Financial Running a business involves being able to keep financial records both for your own benefit so you can measure your performance and make decisions about how much money you can take out of the business and how much you need to invest but also to able to account for any profits to the Inland Revenue.
+You will need to manage your cash flow; pay suppliers and making sure that you get paid from your customers.
 In addition, you will need to put some sort of budget and forecast together for your business.
-You can employ an accountant to do some of this for you, but you will still need some level of financial understanding to help you manage your business successfully.
-If you have not got the financial skills as you start your business, then you need to find some support in the form of training to fill the gap in your knowledge. - 2.
+You can employ an accountant to do some of this for you but you will still need some level of financial understanding to help you manage your business successfully.
+If you have not got the financial skills as you start your business then you need to find some support in the form of training to fill the gap in your knowledge. - 2.
 Organisation and Administration Whatever business you are running you will need organisational skills.
 You will need to set up systems and business processes to make sure that you can deliver your product or service.
-For example, you need to have a procedure for dealing with enquiries; issuing quotes, taking orders; making sure that you invoice for all the work that you have done or receive payment in advance.
-It can be a time-consuming task and you need to keep on top of it. - 3.
+For example you need to have a procedure for dealing with enquiries; issuing quotes, taking orders; making sure that you invoice for all the work that you have done or receive payment in advance.
+It can be a time consuming task and you need to keep on top of it. - 3.
 Marketing and Sales Marketing is about communicating the benefits of your business to your target audience, and satisfying your customers needs and wants profitably.
 This is where many small businesses slip up.
-They start off with a couple of customers and are busy, but they ignore marketing, and the work dries up.
-So, they start doing a bit of marketing and get busy again.
-It's called feast and famine, and the way to avoid it is to build marketing into your daily / weekly routine. - 4.
-Communications Now more than ever before, social media not only drives sales, but is a vehicle for expressing who you are, building a following and creating an online community who shares the ethos behind your brand.
-As you start out, it is important to think about how you may need to separate your personal social media from your business' accounts right from the start,in order both to protect your privacy (and aren't sharing personal holiday pictures with your customers) but also so that you don't alienate your customers if you have strong opinions on certain topics.
+They start off with a couple of customers and are busy, but they ignore marketing and the work dries up.
+So they start doing a bit of marketing and get busy again.
+It's called feast and famine, and the way to avoid it is to build marketing into your daily / weekly routine.